Vyxs/Railventure/README.md

 # Railventure
 Railventure is an open-world game that seamlessly blends RPG, adventure, and sandbox genres.
 Players take control of a customizable wagon that moves by laying down tracks, as they explore a procedurally generated world filled with resources to gather and enemies to battle.
 Drawing inspiration from popular titles such as Minecraft, Satisfactory, and Raft, the game delivers both a relaxing and fast-paced experience tailored to suit different playstyles.

 In Railventure, players can switch between a top-down 2D view and a side-scrolling 3D perspective, offering a unique and immersive gaming experience.
 The game will be available on multiple platforms including Android, Web, Desktop, and iOS.
-Dive into the world of OpenRail Explorer, and embark on an unforgettable adventure that offers endless opportunities for creativity, exploration, and fun!
+Dive into the world of Railventure, and embark on an unforgettable adventure that offers endless opportunities for creativity, exploration, and fun!
 # Summary
 1. [Current look](#current-look-of-railventure)
 1. [Debug keys](#debug-keys)